 What has changed?

-As a Scrum Master on this project, I was also facilitating sprint planning and review, coaching the Scrum team how to plan the sprint properly and how to successfully demo the outcomes of the sprint to the stakeholders.
+As a Scrum Master on this project, I was also facilitating sprint planning and review, coaching the Scrum team how to plan the sprint properly and how to successfully demo the outcomes of the work done the sprint to the stakeholders.

 Another important element that I introduced to the project was sprint retrospectives that allowed the Scrum team to improve both process and communication from one iteration to another.